-Perspective | Actors used to be taboo in documentaries.
-Now they’re doing the heavy lifting.
+Perspective | Actors in documentaries used to be taboo.
+Now they’re the stars.

 The ultimate question, of course, concerns the filmmaker’s unspoken contract with the audience: When we see a documentary, we assume that it will tell us, if not the truth, then at least a version of the truth that the filmmaker has been honest about shaping.
 For Amirani, the acid test is whether he can go home and say, “I have not misled anyone in this scene or this cut or this entire film, [and] I’ve used the entire cinematic toolbox to keep them interested and lead them through the story.”

-When it comes once-distinct visual languages that are in a continual state of cross-pollination and mutual influence, Smith is even more latitudinal.
+When it comes to once-distinct visual languages that are in a continual state of cross-pollination and mutual influence, Smith is even more latitudinal.
 “I don’t want to be misconstrued as saying it’s okay to play with the truth and the facts,” he says.
 “We’re always trying to be as accurate as we can.”
 But, he adds, “I saw ‘The Thin Blue Line’ when I was in high school, so I never looked at documentaries in any way other than how I was introduced to them, which was telling a story in an effective manner.
 To me, [that’s] not an evolved or new idea in any way whatsoever.”